PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Implementation and Modeling

 \subsubsection{Optimization Model from Scratch}

-In \pyepo{}, the \texttt{optModel} works as a black-box, which means that we do not specifically require a certain algorithm or a certain solver.
-This design is intended to give users more freedom to customize their tasks.
-To build an \texttt{optModel} from scratch, users need to override abstract methods \texttt{\_getModel} to build a model and get its variables, \texttt{setObj} to set the objective function with a given cost vector, and \texttt{solve} to find an optimal solution.
-In addition, \texttt{optModel} provides an attribute \texttt{modelSense} to indicate whether the problem is one of minimization or maximization.
+In \pyepo{}, the \texttt{optModel} functions as a black-box, which means that it does not rely on a specific algorithm or solver.
+This design grants users the flexibility to customize their tasks.
+To construct an \texttt{optModel} from scratch, users must override abstract methods \texttt{\_getModel} to build a model and retrieve its variables, \texttt{setObj} to set the objective function with given coefficients, and \texttt{solve} to find an optimal solution.
+In addition, \texttt{optModel} provides an attribute \texttt{modelSense} to indicate whether the problem is minimization or maximization.
 The following shortest path example uses the Python library $NetworkX$ \cite{hagberg2008exploring} and its built-in Dijkstra's algorithm: